 Commitment to the community

-In addition to serving the needs of our clients, our Maryland offices are committed to serving the needs of our community.
+In addition to serving the needs of our clients, our Baltimore office is committed to serving the needs of our community.
 We are honored to have received the Baltimore Mayor’s Business Recognition Award in 2015 for demonstrating outstanding community service.

-In addition to these BLocal commitments, our office contributes to the RSM US Foundation, supporting organizations committed to providing a more stable environment for youth in the areas of hunger, housing and health, which will ultimately help them excel in education.
+Our office contributes to the RSM US Foundation, supporting organizations committed to providing a more stable environment for youth in the areas of hunger, housing and health, which will ultimately help them excel in education.
 This includes participation in the firm’s Dollars for Doers, RSM's Birdies Fore Love and RSM Volunteer Week.

 For information regarding the employment opportunities currently available in Maryland, please visit the Careers section of our site.